reactjs/rfcs/text/0000-registered-prop-as-ref.md

   a.
 Iterate over all Symbol property names on `props`, check the registry for each one and process the prop as a ref prop instead of a normal one if found.
 When Symbol is not available do the same but instead on keys that match the string prefix used by the library.
   b.
 Iterate over all ref prop names registered, if it is present in `props` process it as a ref prop instead of a normal prop.
 - For isomorphic web apps and code shared between React DOM / React Native versions of an app it may be beneficial to provide some way to make a `refProp` that is a no-op, so the same template can be used in multiple environments with no-ops replacing ref props that work on dom nodes.
+- Should we use `React.createCustomPropRegistry()` instead of `new CustomPropRegistry()` to match the new Context API a little closer?
+- Should `'react'` expose an internal/unstable helper to handle ref props in a component's props?
+This would allow other environments such as React Native to choose to permit the same kind of handling for components like `View` that directly expose native elements.